xonicman/k8s-3nodes-vagrant/README.md

 # Requiremets

-Software: Vagrant (with vagrant-hostmanager plugin), Virtualbox
+- Software: Vagrant (with vagrant-hostmanager plugin), Virtualbox.
-Hardware: 2GB RAM for each node (6GB for 3 nodes).
+- Hardware: 2GB RAM for each node (6GB for 3 nodes).
 At least 4 core processor.

-Tested on:
+Tested successfully on MacOS:

     ╰─$ uname -s; uname -r
     Darwin